shreyaskn72/tkinter_projects/desktop_app_for_apis4/README.md

 hello api will interact with hello api popup.

-Sum api will interact with sum api popup
+Sum api will interact with sum api popup.

 ## Running UI application